ilmax/site/content/posts/k3s-raspberry-dns/index.md

 This allows us to simply deploy a new service in Kubernetes, add the required annotations and have the DNS record automatically created for us, so that we can resolve the service hostname without any additional manual work.

-The idea is that ExternalDNS watches some resources (e.g. Ingress, Service, IngressRoute, etc) and takes care of keeping our DNS provider in sync, seems simple enough right?
+The idea is that ExternalDNS watches some resources (e.g. `Ingress`, `Service`, `IngressRoute`, etc) and takes care of keeping our DNS provider in sync, seems simple enough right?

 Actually to get this working it took me way more time than I want to admit, so I decided to document how I configured ExternalDNS and the result I got.
 Without further ado, let's dive into it.